-I’m a freelance video producer and Media trainer and I’m going to show you the best and quickest way to create subtitles for your videos.
+I’m a freelance video producer and Media trainer and I’m going to show you the best and quickest way to create subtitles for your videos for your social media.

 What is the difference between subtitles and captions?